RenderKit/oidn/README.md

   - [TensorBoard](https://www.tensorflow.org/tensorboard) 2.1 or later
     (*optional*)

-The training toolkit has been tested only on Linux and other operating systems are currently not supported.
+The training toolkit has been tested only on Linux, thus other operating systems are currently not supported.

 ## Datasets